 How to Find a Good Cutting

 If your succulent is growing offshoots or pups, these can be cut off and planted in the same manner as for regular succulent cuttings.
-Otherwise, look for areas that need pruning or shaping to take a cutting from.
+Otherwise, take a cutting from areas that need pruning or shaping.
 Large, established succulents can handle pruning more easily than others and can recover from larger cuttings being taken.
 Smaller succulents will require smaller cuttings, so keep this in mind.

 Equipment / Tools